fetchai/docs-archived/docs/learn_the_concepts/blockchains/what_is_a_blockchain.md

 The architecture of blockchain systems varies greatly, especially in terms of the _consensus_ techniques employed to carry out the crucial role of validating network data (i.e. _Proof-of-Work (PoW)_ and _Proof-of-Stake (PoS)_ mechanisms).
-The security, usability, and sustainability of the underlying blockchain are affected differently by their own design design.
-Different blockchain networks operate quite differently from one another. _The kind of consensus mechanism each blockchain employs is one fundamental distinction_.
+The security, usability, and sustainability of the underlying blockchain are affected differently by their own design.
+Different blockchain networks operate quite differently from one another.
+The kind of consensus mechanism each blockchain employs is one fundamental distinction.
 A blockchain adopts a consensus method to decide on information on the network, such as whether transactions are valid and in what order they should happen.
 Additionally, the consensus method is essential for protecting the blockchain network from bad actors like hackers.